Lottie McGuinness

-Charlotte McGuinness (born 2001/2002) is a para powerlifter, who competed at the 2024 Summer Paralympics.
+Charlotte McGuinness (born 19 October 2001) is a para powerlifter, who competed at the 2024 Summer Paralympics.

 Career

 McGuinness started competing in swimming, having been inspired by the 2012 Paralympic Games in London.
 She was encouraged by Ellie Simmonds to attend the World Dwarf Games.
 McGuinness took up Paralympic powerlifting in 2019; initially, she could lift 40 kg.
 During the COVID-19 pandemic, McGuinness built a gym in a barn next to her home in the Yorkshire Dales.
 At the 2021 Para Powerlifting World Cup, she came third overall and second in the junior event, lifting 74 kg.

 In 2023, McGuinness won a silver medal at the World Cup.
 That year, McGuinness competed at the 2023 World Para Powerlifting Championships, finishing ninth.

 At the 2024 World Cup event in Tbilisi, McGuinness came fifth with a personal best lift of 104 kg.
-Following the event, she qualified for the under-55kg event at the 2024 Summer Paralympics.
+Following the event, she qualified for the under-55 kg event at the 2024 Summer Paralympics.
 At the Games, she finished fourth with a best lift of 105 kg.
-In July 2025, McGuinness broke the British under-61kg record twice at the Irish Invitational Para Powerlifting Competition.
+In July 2025, McGuinness broke the British under-61 kg record twice at the Irish Invitational Para Powerlifting Competition.
 Her best lift was 110 kg.
 That month, she finished second at the British Championships behind Olivia Broome, with a best lift of 108 kg.
-She was selected to compete at the 2025 World Para Powerlifting Championships, where she was 10th in the under-55kg event with a best lift of 106 kg.
+She was selected to compete at the 2025 World Para Powerlifting Championships, where she was 10th in the under-55 kg event with a best lift of 106 kg.